srid/devour-flake/README.md

 ### Nix app

-Add this as a non-flake input, to use just the `default.nix`:
+Add this repo as a non-flake input:

 ```nix
 {